Long Island Birth Injury Attorney

 We’re ready to have one of our experienced New York medical malpractice attorneys look at your case as soon as you are.

 For a free claim evaluation and legal consultation, call us now or fill out our online contact form.
 We will respond promptly.
 We can arrange evening and weekend appointments, and we can come to you.

-We are available to represent parents in Nassau County, Suffolk County, Queens and throughout New York City.
+We are available to represent parents in Long Island, Nassau County, Suffolk County and Queens.
 Medical malpractice attorney, Richard Jaffe has more than 20 years of experience in medical malpractice litigation as an attorney and former paralegal.

 Our legal team is sensitive to the emotional trauma you have suffered, and we understand the challenges, stress and hardships of caring for a child with disabilities and special needs.
 We are also knowledgeable about what causes birth injuries and how to hold doctors and hospitals accountable for failing you and your child.

 We have brought successful lawsuits for negligence of OB-GYNs and nurses resulting in:

 What went Wrong in Labor and Delivery?